catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

 Before running Terraform, ensure your OpenStack credentials have been set up.
-These variables are read by the `OpenStack provider`_ and will provide Terraform with permissions to access the Catalyst Cloud APIs.
+These variables are read by the `OpenStack provider`_ and will provide Terraform with permissions to access Catalyst Cloud APIs.

 .. note::